nginx/unit-docs/source/installation.rst

 .. note::

-   For further details about Unit language modules, see :doc:`howto/modules`.
+   For further details about Unit's language modules, see :doc:`howto/modules`.

 .. _installation-bld-src-emb: